yanniliu/yanniliu.github.io/_portfolio/E2_ERN.md

   - 2012-trial-by-trial-control-pedocd
   - 2010-chronic-medication-ocd
   - 2009-loss-feedback-negativity-elicited

 ---

-This project investigates Error-Related Negativity and its association with performance monitoring in typical and atypical population
+This project investigates Error-Related Negativity and its association with performance monitoring in typical and atypical population.

 **Key findings:** it is coming soon.

 Collaborators: Dr. William Gehring and Dr. Gregory Hanna